Chart Color Schemes

 Population growth drivers in Chelsea - Bonbeach are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Chelsea - Bonbeach's population, as of November 2025, is approximately 15,932.
+Chelsea-Bonbeach's population was approximately 15,932 as of November 2025.
 This figure represents an increase of 728 people since the 2021 Census, which recorded a population of 15,204.
-The growth was inferred from ABS estimates of 15,882 in June 2024 and validated new addresses post-Census.
-The population density is around 2,939 persons per square kilometer, placing the area in the upper quartile nationally.
-Over the past decade, Chelsea - Bonbeach has shown steady growth with a compound annual growth rate of 1.2%.
-Overseas migration contributed approximately 86.4% of recent population gains.
+The growth is inferred from ABS estimates: 15,882 in June 2024 and an additional 159 validated new addresses post-Census.
+This results in a density ratio of 2,939 persons per square kilometer, placing Chelsea-Bonbeach in the upper quartile nationally according to AreaSearch's assessment.
+Over the past decade, ending in June 2024, Chelsea-Bonbeach showed resilient growth with a compound annual growth rate of 1.2%, outperforming its SA3 area.
+Overseas migration contributed approximately 86.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Chelsea - Bonbeach is projected to expand by 2,828 persons, an increase of 17.4% over the 17-year period.
+Based on the latest annual ERP population numbers, Chelsea-Bonbeach is projected to expand by 2,828 persons to reach approximately 18,760 by 2041, reflecting a total increase of 17.4% over these 17 years.

 Frequently Asked Questions - Population